Info for

 Co-operative education (co-op)

 Students in the Electromechanical Engineering Technology Advanced Diploma program will be invited to apply to the co-op option during their second academic semester.
-Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third years of their program.
+Entrance to the co-op option is limited, and the processes for securing a work term are competitive.
+Students who qualify for co-op will be eligible to complete a four-month, paid work term between the second and third years of their electromechanical engineering courses.

 Supports are available through the Experiential Learning office to assist students with securing their work terms.
-In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
-Upon completing the work term, co-op students return to campus to complete their final two academic semesters to the program before graduating.
+In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions related to this portion of their electromechanical engineering course.
+Upon completing the work term, co-op students return to campus to complete their final two academic semesters in the program before graduating as electromechanical engineering technicians.

 Program Sequence